CSHS-CWRA/RavenPy/docs/usage.rst

         params=[0.5, -3.0, 400, 1.0, 17, 0.9], Gauge=[rc.Gauge.from_nc("meteo.nc")]
     )

-Note that `Gauge.from_nc` will only find the required information is the netCDF file complies with the `CF-Convention`.
+Note that `Gauge.from_nc` will only find the required information if the netCDF file complies with the `CF-Convention`.
 Otherwise, additional parameters have to be provided to complete the configuration.

 Ravenpy includes a suite of eight emulators
   - GR4JCN (GR4J-Cemaneige)